 Zika Virus Disease

-Zika virus disease is an infectious disease which the World Health Organization has declared is a Public Health Emergency of International Concern.
-Zika is primarily spread through mosquito bites (Aedes aegypti and Aedes albopictus), but it can also be:
+Zika virus disease is an infectious disease primarily spread through mosquito bites (Aedes aegypti and Aedes albopictus).
+It can also be:

 - Transmitted through sex (i.e., anal, oral and vaginal sex; and sharing sex toys)

 - Passed from pregnant women to their babies during pregnancy and birth